 Golding also does not clearly explain that the boys' experiences reveal the limits of a democracy as a stable form of government.
 Ralph and Piggy want a society that has rules and duties.
 The clever, manipulative Jack enlists the support of other boys who undermine Ralph's authority.
 Jack eventually becomes a more interesting character than Ralph, just because of his ability to hijack the peaceful, forward-moving society and move it in a violent, mob-fueled direction.

 Jack does something else that catches the reader's attention.
 He invents enemies and makes the rooting-out of the enemies one of the chief occupations of the boys—even eventually turning the other boys into enemies.
 He also creates myths that guide the boys' fantasies.
 By this time, the boys' previous life—their accumulation of civilized habits—has dissipated.
 They degenerate into primordial savages.
 Older Americans remember this happening in Nazi Germany and the Soviet Union.
 So does Golding.
 No one should have any illusions about Golding's parallelisms.

 As I think about Lord of the Flies, I keep hearing Hitler's fascinating speeches in the back of my mind, followed by extended applause and cheers, then inevitably by the hysterical “Sieg, Heil!”
 The Nazis clearly had psychological expertise on their side and knew how to exploit the human tendency for mythomania, which has been inexplicably hardwired into the human character.

-The longshoreman-philosopher Eric Hoffer made astute observations about freedom and equality in his book The True Believer, published not long after the surrender of Nazi Germany.
-Hoffer allows his readers to peek at the real forces that determine our nation.
+The longshoreman-philosopher Eric Hoffer made astute observations about democracy in his book The True Believer, published not long after the surrender of Nazi Germany.
+Hoffer allows his readers to peek at the real forces that work in people.
 About freedom, he writes in Clause 26:

 Freedom aggravates at least as much as it alleviates frustration.
 Freedom of choice